epiqc/ScaffCC/README.md

 ### Installing
-Once you have all of the required libraries, simply run
+Once you have all of the required libraries, simply run `./build.sh` at the root of the repository.

-        ./build.sh

-at the root of the repository.
+Then run `ninja llvm-headers` followed by `ninja opt clang LLVMScaffold` in `build` to build the most necessary components.

 Verifying Installation
 ----------------------